duckduckgo/duckduckgo-help-pages/_docs/mobile/ios.md

 ---
-title: iOS
+title: How to get the DuckDuckGo app on iOS
-category: Mobile
+nav_title: Get the DuckDuckGo app on iOS
+description: The free private browser from DuckDuckGo.
+Get seamless protection while you search and browse, plus access to tracking protection for emails you receive.
+category: How To Get DuckDuckGo
-order: 31
+order: 100
 ---

 <style>
     .screenshots {